Giants vs. Dodgers Player Props Betting Odds

 Estrada Stats

-- Thairo Estrada has recorded 69 hits with 15 doubles, a triple, nine home runs and 12 walks.
-He has driven in 27 runs with 15 stolen bases.
+- Thairo Estrada has 70 hits with 15 doubles, a triple, nine home runs and 12 walks.
+He has driven in 28 runs with 16 stolen bases.

-- Estrada enters this game looking to extend his two-game hit streak.
-During his last five outings he is batting .273 with two home runs, a walk and seven RBI.
+- Estrada has picked up a hit in three straight games.
+During his last five outings he is batting .318 with two home runs, a walk and eight RBI.

 Estrada Recent Games